LeetCode Guide

 }

-This approach makes everything clear.
-The input processing logic can be used as a template to copy and paste, eventually transforming into core code patterns, similar to solving problems on LeetCode.
+This makes it very clear.
+The logic for input processing can be copied and pasted as a template and finally transformed into core code patterns, just like when you solve problems on LeetCode.

 Below is an introduction to the techniques for using problem-solving platforms and how these platforms determine the correctness of your solutions.